ShaileshDagar/portfolio-react/README.md

 ## Approach

 1. Created an html page (rough_layout.html) to build a basic layout.
 Tried to structure elements using div tags.
-Now, I'll try to map these div tags onto React components.
+Mapped these div tags onto React components.
+2. Following the React Router Tutorial to add client-side routing capabilities.

 ## Problems
 1. Moving the file is not automatically triggering the change of path of the file in the import statements of another file.
+2. The compiler is not detecting react components defined in .js or .jsx files, even after importing the corresponding .js/.jsx file, the error won't go away.

 ## Solve/To Do
-1. Navbar need not be reloaded for every routing.
-It should be constant throught the app.